domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Slavoj Žižek, Slovenian Philosopher
 Climate change as existential crisis for humanity.

-A choice is always a meta-choice, a choice of the modality of the choice itself.
+A choice is always a meta-choice--a choice of the modality of the choice itself.
 (Modality: The mode in which something exists or is experienced or expressed.)

 The semblance of what appears as reality is a veil which veils nothing.